microsoft/ContosoTraders/demo-scripts/cloud-native-app-architecture/technical-walkthrough.md

 1. Open browser, using a new tab navigate to your forked **ContosoTraders** repo (`https://github.com/<GITHUB USERNAME/ContosoTraders`) GitHub repository.
 This repository conatins all the neccessary files and documents which will guide you to host the contoso traders application from the scratch.

    ![](media/cni6.png)

+### Deploying the application to Azure

+In this walkthrough, Let's explore and understand the GitHub Wworkflows which deploys the Contoso traders application in detail.

 1. Navigate to **github/workflows (1)** folder, it contains the **workflow YAML files (2)** using which you can deploy and configure the resources.
 Each workflow has its own functionality.